Psychotherapist Resume Examples

 - •Tailor Each Application: Customize your resume to align with the specific employer's needs and values.

-- •Include Continued Education: List workshops, seminars, or courses you've completed that enhance your therapeutic skills.
+- •Include Continued Education: List workshops, seminars, or courses you've completed that lift your therapeutic skills.

 - •Professional Affiliations: Mention memberships in professional organizations like the American Psychological Association.